Unlocking the Secrets of Technology Adoption: A Guide for Change Leaders

 There is still much to be learned about AI and its use in organizations; however, trust is emerging as an important influencer of AI adoption in early studies.
 Some of the research on AI adoption has investigated trust from a functional standpoint, such as the reliability and accuracy of the AI being used.
 Given the anthropomorphic aspects of GPTs in particular, some other investigators have started to look more humanistic perceptions of trust in technology, such as does the technology have good intentions?
 Initial indications suggest trust influence attitudes towards AI and intentions to use AI.

-(See our accompanying article on AI Adoption for a deeper dive.)
+(See my accompanying article on AI Adoption for a deeper dive.)

 Applying this Research to Your Change Leadership